Insurance Claims

 Checking eligibility

-4. Benefits, co-pay, deductible, and plan status appear within a few seconds
+- Benefits, co-pay, deductible, and plan status usually appear within a few seconds

 Submitting a claim

-2. Pick the insurance, diagnosis codes (up to 12, in priority order), place of service, and one or more service lines (procedure code, charge, units, date of service, modifiers, diagnosis pointers)
+- Pick the insurance, diagnosis codes (up to 12, in priority order), place of service, and one or more service lines.
+Each service line lists the procedure code, charge, units, date of service, any modifiers, and which diagnosis the service is tied to

 The claim moves through these states:

 “Accepted for payer processing” doesn’t mean the claim has been paid.
-It means the payer received a syntactically valid claim and queued it for adjudication.
-Payment, denial, and adjustment details arrive on the 835 ERA, which isn’t supported yet.
+It means the payer accepted the claim into its processing workflow.
+Final payment, denial, and adjustment details arrive on a separate payment report (the 835 ERA), which isn’t supported yet.

 Payers not available for claim submission yet